brpandey/leetcode-notes/sys-design/hacking/32_autocomplete.md

 queries count for more than historical searches.

 ### 6. Write out service definitions, APIs, interfaces, and/or classes
+The AnalyticsService batch updates the trie.

-In this step, we'll update the code for batch updating of the trie performed by the AnalyticsService.
-The MapReduce job produces a list of search queries and their associated weight in the trie, which are then used to update the trie nodes:
+The MapReduce job produces a list of search queries and their associated weight in the trie, which are then used to update the trie nodes

 In this question, we've designed both a batch and an online approach to updating the trie.
-If the product needs real-time updating where the autocomplete could change quickly (e.g.. new sites or blogs), then online updating might be a suitable approach.
-But if the autocomplete is for an established product where an incremental search will unlikely impact the results, then batch updating with MapReduce is the better approach.
+* If the product needs real-time updating where the autocomplete could change quickly (e.g.. new sites or blogs), then online updating might be a suitable approach.
+* If the autocomplete is for an established product where an incremental search will unlikely impact the results, then batch updating with MapReduce is the better approach.

 ### 7. Identify and solve potential scaling problems and bottlenecks

 One possible scaling problem is that the computational cost of updating the trie on each search may be high.
-We proposed and discussed a solution by using an analytics service to process logs using MapReduce and batch update the trie.
-This is called offline updating, as opposed to online updating, since the updates are performed by an independent service not in the request path.
+The analytics service fixes this by processing logs using MapReduce to batch update the trie offline.
+These updates are performed by an independent service not in the request path since they are offline.

 Our partitioning approach was based on the trie size instead of the traffic quantity; a small trie with a popular prefix can result in heavy traffic to a single server.